Shaktipunj Express

-The 11447 / 11448 Shaktipunj Express is an express train which runs between Jabalpur Junction railway station of Jabalpur, a major city in Madhya Pradesh, and Howrah Junction railway station of Kolkata, the capital city of West Bengal state in India.
+The 11447 / 11448 Shaktipunj Express is an Indian express train which runs between Jabalpur Junction railway station of Jabalpur, a major city in Madhya Pradesh, and Howrah Junction railway station of Kolkata, the capital city of West Bengal state in India.
 It links four states of India West Bengal, Jharkhand, Uttar Pradesh and Madhya Pradesh.

 Background

 The name Shaktipunj may be attributed to two reasons.
 Firstly, initially when the train service started, it connected Shaktinagar to Howrah.
 Later on the route got extended up to Singrauli junction and then to Jabalpur subsequently.
 The name Shaktinagar inspired the name Shaktipunj.
-Secondly, the train passes through the important coal mining belts such as Karnpura mines (near Khalari), Ramgarh mines (near Barkakana), Singrauli, Bokaro, Dhanbad, Asansol, Raniganj etc. and many important thermal power stations like Chandrapura, Patratu, Bokaro etc. Coal is the source of energy or "Shakti".

-Hence the name of this train is given "Shaktipunj".
+Secondly, the train passes through the important coal mining belts such as Karnpura mines (near Khalari), Ramgarh mines (near Barkakana), Singrauli, Bokaro, Dhanbad, Asansol, Raniganj etc. and many important thermal power stations like Chandrapura, Patratu, Bokaro etc. Coal is the source of energy or "Shakti".Hence the name given to this train Shaktipunj.